 Looking for another option for gaming?
 TP-Link’s Archer C5400X is an older router that doesn’t have the benefit of Wi-Fi 6 support, but Gizmodo staff reporter Joanna Nelius recommends it for gamers who want to maximize their speeds and maybe juggle Twitch streaming alongside their online gaming.

 You’ll get an absolutely absurd number of gigabit LAN ports here with 8 to tap into, plus one 2.4Ghz (1000Mbps) and two 5Ghz (2167Mbps each) Wi-Fi networks to use.
-That’s more than enough capability for any home connection these days, and it’s cheaper than the Netgear router at $247 as of this writing.
+That’s more than enough capability for any home connection these days, and it’s cheaper than the Netgear router.